Tlf/tlf/doc/Manual.md

 FLDIGI=http://*host*:*portnumber*/RPC2
 ```

 That's it.
-Tlf will realizes that you have Fldigi, and will communicate through XMLRPC.
+TLF will realizes that you have Fldigi, and will communicate through XMLRPC.

-You can still read of Fldigi RX window (top) in Tlf own terminal, just use ":miniterm" command in callsign field.
+You can still read of Fldigi RX window (top) in TLF own terminal, just use ":miniterm" command in callsign field.

 There is a new command: ":fldigi", which helps to you to turn on and off Fldigi communication.
 Then you don't need to modify the logcfg.dat to change your mode.

-Note: in old versions of Tlf, you couldn't use NETKEYER and FLDIGI in same time.
+Note: in old versions of TLF, you couldn't use NETKEYER and FLDIGI in same time.
 Now this restriction is gone, you can use them in same time.

 The RX mode is a slightly difficult.
 I don't want to expose that here, I suppose that anybody knows that, if works in RTTY.
-I had a "big" problem with Tlf: when I've worked in AFSK, and I moved the Fldigi carrier, I couldn't know exactly, what is the correct QRG of my RIG.
+I had a "big" problem with TLF: when I've worked in AFSK, and I moved the Fldigi carrier, I couldn't know exactly, what is the correct QRG of my RIG.
 And it was the problem, because I couldn't use the cluster info, moreover the grabbed spots!
 So, when I grabbed a station, TLF stored it to the currently QRG, but it didn't stored the Fldigi carrier shift!
-So, now the Tlf follows this philosophy below.
+So, now the TLF follows this philosophy below.

 The "native" mode is FSK.
 If you turn on your RIG, and switch to FSK mode, tune the VFO to an RTTY station.
 If you want to see its signals in Fldigi, you have to move the Fldigi carrier to 2210Hz.
 Note, that 2210Hz calculated from the space and mark frequency.
 The space is 2125Hz, the mark is 2295Hz.
 2295-2125 = 170, 170/2 = 85, and 2125+85 = 2210.
 This value is indicated at bottom-middle of Fldigi window.

 Note, that you have to switch the Fldigi to reverse mode, so you need to click the **Rv** button.

-From now on if you find a station on the bandmap, and press the CTRL-G (grab the spot), Tlf will tune to VFO that frequency, and you can hear the station.
+From now on if you find a station on the bandmap, and press the CTRL-G (grab the spot), TLF will tune to VFO that frequency, and you can hear the station.
 That's it.
 Almost :).
 In FSK mode, there isn't too easy to tune the VFO to the correct QRG.
-But if Tlf can detect, that your RIG is in FSK mode (through CAT system), then if you move the Fldigi carrier to an another station (which exists eg. on 1000Hz), then Tlf calculates the new VFO frequency, tune the RIG to there, and tune Fldigi's carrier to back, 2210Hz.
+But if TLF can detect, that your RIG is in FSK mode (through CAT system), then if you move the Fldigi carrier to an another station (which exists eg. on 1000Hz), then TLF calculates the new VFO frequency, tune the RIG to there, and tune Fldigi's carrier to back, 2210Hz.

 If you're working in AFSK, then the used modulation is LSB (or USB).
-In this case, you can move the Fldigi's carrier anywhere you want (from 85Hz to 2915Hz), Tlf only catch's the Fldigi carrrier's value, and calculates the accurate QRG, which indicated on left-middle part in Tlf window.
+In this case, you can move the Fldigi's carrier anywhere you want (from 85Hz to 2915Hz), TLF only catch's the Fldigi carrrier's value, and calculates the accurate QRG, which indicated on left-middle part in TLF window.
 If you want to grab a spot (with CTRL-G), then leave the Fldigi carrier's as it exists, and grab the next spot.
-Tlf will calculates the requested QRG from the different of the spot and Fldigi carrier's frequency, and tune the RIG.
+TLF will calculates the requested QRG from the different of the spot and Fldigi carrier's frequency, and tune the RIG.
 That's it.

-Error handling: if you forgot to start the Fldigi, or you close that till Tlf runs and wants to communicate with it, Tlf tries to connect.
-After ten (10) continuous unsuccessful attempt Tlf will show you the error message (at bottom left corner): "Fldigi: lost connection", and turns it off.
+Error handling: if you forgot to start the Fldigi, or you close that till TLF runs and wants to communicate with it, TLF tries to connect.
+After ten (10) continuous unsuccessful attempt TLF will show you the error message (at bottom left corner): "Fldigi: lost connection", and turns it off.
 If you want to turn on again, just type ":fldigi" command in CALLSIGN field.
 If Fldigi comes back after less, than ten attempt, the error counter cleared.

-More new feature in Fldigi interface: - when Tlf sends a message through Fldigi, it switches Fldigi to TX mode. - similar to CW mode, if you press ESC while Fldigi sends the message,   Tlf will stop it. - if the connection between Tlf and Fldigi breaks (eg. you close   Fldigi, or you start Tlf before Fldigi), then Tlf realizes it,   and handles as correctly.
-You will lost the Fldigi functions (no   TX/RX, QRG align), but Tlf runs away.
-If you start Fldigi again,   after a few seconds, Tlf will work with it again
+More new feature in Fldigi interface: - when TLF sends a message through Fldigi, it switches Fldigi to TX mode. - similar to CW mode, if you press ESC while Fldigi sends the message,   TLF will stop it. - if the connection between TLF and Fldigi breaks (eg. you close   Fldigi, or you start TLF before Fldigi), then TLF realizes it,   and handles as correctly.
+You will lost the Fldigi functions (no   TX/RX, QRG align), but TLF runs away.
+If you start Fldigi again,   after a few seconds, TLF will work with it again

 New features after 1.3: - Fldigi supports nanoIO software, which is a small Arduino project   Homepage: https://github.com/w1hkj/nanoIO   whit this, you can work in real FSK mode - Fldigi can catch the different strings as field values, eg:   CALLSIGN, EXCHANGE.
-If you click in RX window to a callsign, Fldigi   fills its CALL field, and Tlf will grab it.
+If you click in RX window to a callsign, Fldigi   fills its CALL field, and TLF will grab it.
 EXCHANGE field is similar.

  73, Ervin HA2OS